 Self-catering Lodges and Cottages – Nidderdale, Yorkshire Dales

-Set in rural Nidderdale, Helme Pasture offers 2 cosy Scandinavian lodges and 2 cosy cottages, nestled in natural woodland overlooking the Nidderdale valley.
+Set in rural Nidderdale, Helme Pasture offers two dog and pet friendly self catering Scandinavian lodges and two cosy farmhouse holiday cottages, nestled in natural woodland overlooking the valley of Nidderdale.

 The cottages are part of the main farmhouse and can each sleep 2 people in comfort.

-Local market towns and villages are close by, as well as the Yorkshire Dales National Park and many well-known places of interest.
+The village of Summerbridge, 1/4 a mile away has many amenities such as general stores, a pub and cafe while other local market towns and villages are close by, as well as the Yorkshire Dales National Park and many well-known places of interest.
 Larger towns such as Harrogate, Ripon, Skipton and York are all easily accessible and offer additional attractions.
-If you want to expore by foot, bike or car we are perfectly situated to take advantage of what the area offers.
+If you want to explore by foot, bike or car we are perfectly situated to take advantage of what the area offers.

 Time for you to relax